Staying In Control

 There are several tools that you can take advantage of to make sure that you are always in complete control of your account and spend:

-Deposit Limits - If you would like to set a daily, weekly or monthly limit you can do this by setting a Deposit Limit.
+Deposit Limits - If you would like to set a Daily, Weekly or Monthly limit you can do this by setting a Deposit Limit.
 You can set a limit during the account registration process or anytime via the My Account > Play Responsibly section.
-You can also do this now by clicking here.

 Account Closure - If you want to close your account, we have several closure options available to you, depending on your closure reason.
 For more information, please speak to our Customer Support Team, and they will guide you through this process.

 Account Cool Off - You can take a break from the site for any period between 24 hours and 6 weeks during which time you cannot login to your account.
-This closure is tailored and managed by our members only and can be applied via the My Account > Play Responsibly section, or you can click here.
+This closure is tailored and managed by our members only and can be applied via the My Account > Play Responsibly section.

-Account Self Exclusion - if you wish to take an extended break from your gaming, you may request to self exclude.
-You can self exclude and close your account for a set period (minimum period of 6 months up to 5 years) during which time it will not be possible for you to re-open or access your account.
-To request this, please get in touch with our Customer Support Team or click here.
+Account Self-Exclusion - if you wish to take an extended break from your gambling, you may request to Self-Exclude.
+You can Self-Exclude and close your account for a set period (minimum period of 6 months up to 5 years) during which time it will not be possible for you to re-open or access your account.
+To request this, please get in touch with our Customer Support Team.

 Session Reminders - You can set a reminder to tell you how long you have been logged in.
 This will pop up within a game every 30, 60 or 120 minutes to remind you to take a break.
-You can set these here.
+You can set these at Menu > Play Responsibly

 What can Rainbow Riches Casino do to help me stay in control?